ThomasBrose/LearningProjets/README.md

 # LearningProjets
 My learning projets

+Release V0.0.1
+Release Date 27/02/2025

-1. I am learning how to use Git and GitHub on macOS
+1. I am learning how to use Git (and git-flow) and GitHub on macOS.